Vāsudeva: Heliodorus pillar and Temple of Vāsudeva (circa 115 BCE)

 Excavation of the huge Temple of Vāsudeva next to the Heliodorus pillar, dated to the 2nd century BCE, Vidisha.
 The Temple measured 30x30 meters, and the walls were 2.4 meters thick.
 An earlier and smaller elliptic temple structure underneath probably dates to the end of the 3rd century BCE.

 The cult of Vāsudeva soon extended well beyond the area of Mathura, as shown by the Heliodorus pillar, established by an Indo-Greek ambassador to the court of an Indian king in Vidisha, in the name of Vāsudeva.

+This pillar, offered by the Greek ambassador and devotee Heliodorus, also shows that Vāsudeva even received dedications from the Indo-Greeks, who also represented him on the coinage of Agathocles of Bactria (190–180 BCE).
+The Heliodorus pillar, joining earth, space and heaven, is thought to symbolize the "cosmic axis" and express the cosmic totality of the Deity.
+Next to the pillar, a large Temple of Vāsudeva was discovered, where he was celebrated together with his deified kinsmen, the Vrishni heroes.

 In the Heliodorus pillar, Vāsudeva is described as Deva deva, the "God of Gods", the Supreme Deity.
 According to Harry Falk, making dedications to foreign gods was a logical practice for the Greeks, in order to appropriate their power: "Venerating Vāsudeva, as did Heliodor in the time of Antialkidas, should not be regarded as a "conversion" to Hinduism, but rather as the result of a search for the most helpful local powers, upholding own traditions in a foreign garb."

 A large temple, probably dedicated to Vāsudeva or the Vrishni heroes, was also discovered next to the Heliodorus pillar at Vidisha.
 The Temple measured 30x30 meters, and the walls were 2.4 meters thick.
 Pottery finds confirmed that the Temple dated to the 2nd century BCE.
 An earlier and smaller elliptic temple structure underneath probably dates to the end of the 3rd century BCE.